Expatria-Technologies/RT_Jog_Controller/README.md

 <img src="/readme_images/unit_photo.jpg" width="400">

 ## Screen
 Originally the Jog2K was designed to be used with a 0.96 inch OLED screen that was mounted to the PCB.
 However, thanks to the PrintNC community, a new 3d printed enclsoure was developed that allows for the use of a 1.3 inch OLED that is mounted directly the the front panel.
 This results in a significantly more readable display and is a massive upgrade over the original screen.
 However, this means that some manual assemlby and soldering is required.
-Updated STLs are in the Jog2K Deluxe Edition folder in this repo.
+Updated STLs are in the Jog2K Deluxe folder in the [Mods & Accessories](https://github.com/Expatria-Technologies/Mods-Accessories/) repo.

 ### Attributions
 This project uses components from the very helpful actiBMS library for JLCPCB SMT parts.